Unique Aspects of Fort Worth Motorcycle Accident Injuries

 The Consequences of Broken Bones

-Any bone in the body can be broken in an accident.
+Any bone in the body can be broken in a motorcycle accident in Fort Worth.
 There are several different classifications of broken bones, including:

 - Closed fracture or simple fracture